bentbot/Sync-Nameservers/README.md

 1. Place script in "/srv/scripts/" folder.
 2. Make permissions work: $ chmod +rwx /srv/scripts/*
 3. Replace "YOUR_MAIN_DOMAIN.com.db" with your public nameserver / server hostname.
-4. Add a DNS provider [NAME.COM] to "autoip.php".
+4. Add a [NAME.COM](DNS provider) to "autoip.php".
 Allow setting of the Nameserver 1 and Nameserver 2 IP addresses.

 ## Instructions